 We have been fishing the lower Limay for the last 2 decades and running trips on the river since 2004.
 This wealth of experience is critical to insuring success on river with such dynamic variables.

 Anglers should be prepared to work hard and fish a variety of techniques dictated by river flows and weather- but the rewards are well worth it.
 CLE offers exclusive access to a 10 mile stretch via a 50,000 acre property plus 40 river miles accessed through various smaller properties.
-We operate on the paved side of the river (making for the fastest & smoothest trips to the river) and put up our clients at a brand new hotel in the nearby town.
+We operate on the paved side of the river (making for the fastest & smoothest adventure travel fishing trips to the river) and put up our clients at a brand new hotel in the nearby town.
 Overnight camps are also a possibility on the lower half of the river.
 The lower Limay has been a focus of our operation for a long time and we look forward to sharing this incredible river with you.

 The Malleo is the most consistent quality river I’ve ever fished with water types to suit anyone’s tastes.
 99% of the time you can fish this river with a dry and nymph dropper system and catch as many trout as your skills allow.
 The rainbow, browns and brook trout average between 14-20 inches with a decent number of fish in the 21-24 inch class, and a few lunkers caught every year.
 The Malleo is really not a huge-trout fishery but it does offer an unbelievable number of 16-19 inch fish keyed into the river’s wonderful caddis and mayfly hatches.
 The river contains a vast array of water types, from the upper meadow spring creek waters, to the rocky canyon fast water, down to the classic riffle, run, pool water near the lodge.
 The Malleo is just challenging enough to be fun to cast to the rainbows and browns rising under the willows, in the flats, and over the weed beds.
 The river is so filled with trout of all sizes as to guarantee lots of action, even for the neophyte.